lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial2/tutorial.rst

 .. admonition:: Note
     :class: non-title-info

-    The ``velocity set`` command imposes the velocity of a group of atoms at the start of a run but does
+    The ``velocity set`` command adjusts the velocities of a group of atoms immediately but has no effect *during* the simulation.
-    not enforce the velocity during the entire simulation.
 When ``velocity set`` is used in combination with
     ``setforce 0 0 0``, as is the case here, the atoms won't feel any force during the entire simulation.
     According to the Newton equation, no force means no acceleration, meaning that the initial velocity
-    will persist during the entire simulation, thus producing a constant velocity motion.
+    will persist during the entire simulation, thus producing a constant velocity motion or no motion at all.

 Outputs
 -------